BYODKM/Objective.css/README.md

 ## The difference from BEM

 - We don't use `.block__element__element` even if we have a grandchild element.
-- Let put the identical className to offspring.
-That's fine.
+- Insted of use the identical className to offspring which is enough to organize.
-- The format is `type--identifier__element`.
+- The format is `type--identifier` or `type--identifier__element`.
 So maybe TIE?

 ## Case of super class has child element